samcan/westward-ho-nes/README.md

 #### Instructions
 1. Install `python3`, `git`, and `make` on your machine if not already installed.
 If you haven't already compiled `asm6f`, you'll also need `gcc` installed.
+In Ubuntu, you can install by running `sudo apt install python3 git make gcc`.
 2. Download the latest `asm6f` package and unzip.
 A Linux makefile doesn't exist yet, but you can simply compile by running: `gcc -Wall asm6f.c -o asm6f`.
 Put the compiled binary `asm6f` somewhere in your path.